thatdevgirl/woocommerce-tiered-flat-rate/wc-tiered-shipping/readme.txt

 1. Upload the plugin to your WordPress installation and activate the plugin.

-2. In the WordPress admin, go to "WooCommerce" -> "Settings", then click on the Shipping tab.
+2. In the WordPress admin, go to "WooCommerce" -> "Settings", then click on the "Shipping" tab.

-3. At the top of the Shipping settings page, click on "Tiered Flat Rate Shipping".
+3. At the top of the Shipping settings page, click on "Tiered flat rate shipping".

 4. Enable this shipping option and enter your shipping settings.

+== Frequently Asked Questions ==

+= I updated to 3.1 and the plugin is not working quite right.
+What's going on? =

+I have noticed some weirdness after making the necessary maintenance changes to make the plugin work with WordPress 5.*.
+Please go to the settings page for the shipping method and click "Save Changes".
+You do not need to actually change anything.
+Just re-saving the settings seems to clear things up.

+= What version of the plugin should I use if I am still on WordPress 4.*? =

+You probably want to stay on plugin version 3.0 in this case.
+However, I strongly recommend staying current with WordPress core and upgrading to 5.*.

 == Screenshots ==

 1. Screenshot of "Tiered Shipping" setup as an enabled shipping method in WooCommerce Settings.
 This can be found by going to WooCommerce > Settings > Shipping in the WP admin.

-2. Screenshot of the "Tiered Shipping" settings screen.

 == Changelog ==